 3. Not taking the deductions and credits you’re owed

 If you qualify for deductions and credits but don’t claim them, you’re writing Uncle Sam a bigger check than you have to—a mistake Rosen sees fairly often.
 That’s partly because there are a lot more deductions than many people realize.
-Did you know, for example, that in addition to deducting charitable deductions, you can also deduct 14 cents for every mile that you drove while volunteering for charity?
+Did you know, for example, that in addition to deducting charitable contributions, you can also deduct 14 cents for every mile that you drove while volunteering for charity?

 Home-office deductions trip people up, too.
 “Many people avoid this deduction because they’re afraid it might trigger an audit,” Rosen says.
 “But they should not ignore it if they are legally entitled because it can save a lot of tax dollars.”